c19witness/uk-covid19-inquiry/2023-11-02_module-2/1_Lord_Simon_Stevens.rst

 **Mr Weatherby KC**: -- but it was about respiratory -- :outline:`respirators` and other PPE, which went rather beyond Covid, didn't it?

-**Lord Simon Stevens**: Well, as you know, there was a live and indeed ongoing debate, which I was not directly involved with, but a scientific debate as to the circumstances under which it was appropriate to use the type 2R mask as against the :outline:`FFP3` --
+**Lord Simon Stevens**: Well, as you know, there was a live and indeed ongoing debate, which I was not directly involved with, but a scientific debate as to the circumstances under which it was appropriate to use the :outline:`type 2R mask` as against the :outline:`FFP3` --

 **Mr Weatherby KC**: Yes, okay --